History, University of Warwick

 Thesis title:

-'"See sincerity sparkle in thy practice": Antidotes to Hypocrisy in British Print Sermons, 1640–1695', under review for the Ecclesiastical History Society's 'Church and Hypocrisy' issue in Studies in Church History (forthcoming 2024)
+'"See sincerity sparkle in thy practice": Antidotes to Hypocrisy in British Print Sermons, 1640–1695', in the Ecclesiastical History Society's 'Church and Hypocrisy' issue of Studies in Church History (forthcoming June 2024)

 Blog Posts